Sydney Opera House Renewal

-Root Partnerships were involved in the Renewal of the Joan Sutherland Theatre, the first major project in the Opera House’s Renewal program and required the venue to close from May 2017 to December 2017.
-During this closure, changes to the theatre included:
+Root Partnerships was involved in the Renewal of the Joan Sutherland Theatre (JST), the first major project in the Opera House’s Renewal program.
+This required the venue to close from May 2017 to December 2017, during which time changes to the theatre included:

 - A new theatre flying system that is faster, quieter, safer and more reliable;

 - Improved grid deck providing a more flexible system of hoists and a clearer, more open work area;

 - Partial replacement of the auditorium lighting, a new sound console and follow-spot room;

 - Upgraded orchestra pit and the installation of a state-of-the-art acoustic enhancement system to better distribute orchestral sound around the JST and improve playing conditions for musicians; and

 - Six additional female toilets to better service audience members.

 Works on a number of accessibility upgrades were completed through 2018, including a new passageway and lift in the Northern Foyer to provide greater accessibility to all levels of the Northern Foyer and to better support less mobile patrons in accessing the theatre’s circle seating.